 NV SOCAL LLC.
 On October 28, 2011, a newly-formed joint venture, between affiliates of New Valley and Winthrop Realty Trust, entered into an agreement with Wells Fargo Bank to acquire a \$117,900 C-Note (the "C-Note") for a purchase price of \$96,700.
-The C-Note is the most junior tranche of a \$796,000 first mortgage loan originated in July 2007 which is collateralized by a 31 property portfolio of office properties situated throughout southern California, consisting of approximately 4.5 million square feet.
-The C-Note bears interest at a rate per annum of LIBOR plus 310 basis points, requires payments of interest only prior to maturity and matures on August 9, 2012.
 On November 3, 2011, New Valley invested \$25,000 for an approximate 26% interest in the joint venture.
 In January 2012, the joint venture entered into a Master Repurchase and Securities contract with BSSF CABI LLC, an affiliate of Blackstone Real Estate Debt Strategies.
 This transaction secured \$40,000 through a non-recourse repurchase facility and all proceeds after expenses (approximately \$38,100) were distributed to Winthrop Realty Trust.
 This distribution increased the Company's ownership interest to approximately 42.19% interest in the joint venture.

 The investment is a variable interest entity; however, New Valley is not the primary beneficiary.
-New Valley accounts for this investment under the equity method of accounting.
-New Valley recorded an equity loss of \$223 and \$471 for the three and six months ended June 30, 2012.
+New Valley accounted for this investment under the equity method of accounting.